-Form 8582 is used by noncorporate taxpayers to figure the amount of any passive activity loss (PAL) for the current tax year and the total losses allowed from passive activities.
+Form 8582 is used by noncorporate taxpayers to figure the amount of any passive activity loss (PAL) for the current tax year.

 A PAL occurs when total losses (including prior year unallowed losses) from all your passive activities exceed the total income from all your passive activities.

-Generally, passive activities include: • Trade or business activities in which you did not materially participate for the tax year.
+Generally, passive activities include:

+• Trade or business activities in which you did not materially participate for the tax year.